Back-up Generators Protect Your Cincinnati Home with a Standby Backup Generator

 - In the event of major storms and severe weather, portable generators often sell out quickly at home centers, while at the same time only providing a fraction of the power that a standby unit can provide

-Financial Benefits of a Standby Back-up Generator
+Financial Benefits of Standby Backup Generators

-- Lower Your Homeowners Insurance Rate – Home standby generators keep a home humming.
+- Lower Your Homeowners Insurance Rate – Home standby backup generators keep a home humming.
 Insurers know that when your house’s lights and security system are on, it’s less likely that you’ll be making a home theft claim.
 That’s why many insurance agencies view standby generators as a theft prevention investment, which can reduce your homeowner’s insurance rate.

 - Prevent Storm Damage & Power Outage Costs – Standby generators prevent unexpected repair or losses that occur when a home sits without power.
 Basement flooding, mold damage, burst or frozen pipes, food spoilage, and alternative shelter can cost you thousands of dollars during power outages.